 Make them feel as though they are a major part of the business.

 Keep them up to date with the performance of the company this will motivate them to give more.

 Another one of the top reasons an employee leaves a company is the lack of development opportunities.

 Employees can interpret an employers unwillingness to invest in their training as a complete disregard for their professional development.

 Acknowledge and encourage strengths, recognise the different skills and develop a customised training program for them.

 Asides from the professional development mentioned above, be flexible in allowing time off for employees to pursue projects, family commitments, educational or personal development programmes.

 If they express an interest in working in another area, be an advocate for them.

 Let them make up the time if they need to miss a bit of work.

-- Need some ideas on how to reward your employees?
-18 Ways you can reward staff without blowing the budget
+Recommended further reading: 18 Ways you can reward staff without blowing the budget